cmunfun/cmunfun.github.io/index.md

 layout: home

 hero:
-  name: "UNFUN Project"
+  name: "UNFUN Ai Project"
-  text: "A Awesome Pages"
+  text: "Awesome Pages"
-  tagline: pages
+  tagline:
   image:
     src: /background.png
-    alt: 背景图
+    alt: background_picture
   actions:
     - theme: brand
       text: Page Introduction
       link: /docs/pages-introduction/pages-introduction

 features:
-  - title: 💡 Tips
+  - title: 💡 Intelligent
-    details: Choice is always better than effort.
+    details: AI represents artificial intelligence, which has the ability to simulate and mimic human intelligence.
+It can perform various tasks, including speech recognition, image processing, natural language processing, through learning, reasoning, and problem-solving.
-  - title: 🧗 Endeavor
+  - title: 🧗 Learning
-    details: If you do something, you try to do it right.
+    details: AI has the ability to learn, improve its performance by analyzing large amounts of data and experiences.
+It can identify patterns, discover rules, and optimize and improve itself based on feedback through machine learning and deep learning algorithms.
-  - title: 🤔 Reflections
+  - title: 🤔 Automation
-    details: Learn to think, don't follow the crowd.
+    details: AI can automate processes and tasks.
+It can replace humans in performing tedious, repetitive, or dangerous work, improving efficiency and accuracy.
+Examples of AI automation include self-driving cars, smart home systems, and robotic assistants.
 ---